krystiandzirba/Rust-Base-Builder/README.md

 <h1 align="center">Rust Base Builder</h1>

 <p align="center">
-App for the Rust game, that lets you create any base, simulate a raid and calculate all the building + upkeep cost.
+Rust Base Builder - an app for the popular video game "Rust" run by React Three Fiber.
+This tool allows you to create any base, simulate a raid and calculate all the building + upkeep cost.
 </p>

 ![image](https://github.com/krystiandzirba/Rust-Base-Builder/assets/120574986/6851219d-808d-477e-9f78-c22a2eff6962)